pleabargain/EnglishHelpsYourCareer/idioms.md

 # Sit pretty
 * Someone who's sitting pretty is in a very advantageous situation.
 # Sitting duck
-* A sitting duck is something or someone that is easy to criticise or target.
+* A sitting duck is something or someone that is easy to criticize or target.
 # Six feet under
 * If someone is six feet under, they are dead.
 # Six of one and half-a-dozen of the other